Ga naar Nederlandstalige versie

 BEAT THE CROWDS

 Since we’re talking about the world’s most visited theme park, this shouldn’t come as a surprise: Magic Kingdom is busy year-round.
 Of course there’s a difference between busy and horribly packed days, but in general you should anticipate large crowds.
 Fortunately, Magic Kingdom is designed for these huge numbers of visitors and attractions have a huge capacity.
 Still, being prepared can make your day considerably more enjoyable.
 This should speak for itself, but guests who arrive early undoubtedly have the best Magic Kingdom day.
-Seven Dwarfs Mine Train, Jungle Cruise, Space Mountain and Splash Mountain tend to get long lines, so it’s a good idea to visit these rides as early (or late) as possible.
-The new Genie+ and Individual Lightning Lanes also help you to avoid the longest queues, but not that these services aren’t free of charge.
+Seven Dwarfs Mine Train, Jungle Cruise and Space Mountain tend to get long lines, so it’s a good idea to visit these rides as early (or late) as possible.
+Genie+ and Individual Lightning Lanes also help you to avoid the longest queues, but note that these services aren’t free of charge.

 Making restaurant reservations is another valuable step while planning Walt Disney World vacations.
 All meals at table service and buffet restaurants should be planned in advance, because it may be nearly impossible to get a table on the spot.
-In fact, it might even be challenging to obtain dining reservations for high-demand places like Skipper Canteen (cosy restaurant in Adventureland) or Be Our Guest (in all honesty… the Grey Stuff is indeed delicious, but I found this restaurant overrated).
+Popular places to eat include Skipper Canteen (cosy restaurant in Adventureland) or Be Our Guest (in all honesty… the Grey Stuff is indeed delicious, but I found this restaurant overrated).
 If you don’t mind having dinner outside of the park, it might be a good idea to make reservations in one of the nearby resort hotels.
-We’ve already had wonderful experiences at Kona Café (at the Polynesian) and The Wave (at the Contemporary) and the atmosphere in these restaurants is a lot more relaxing than inside the park.
+We’ve already had wonderful experiences at Kona Café (at Disney’s Polynesian Village Resort) and the atmosphere in these restaurants is a lot more relaxing than inside the park.
 By the way: time slots around 6 PM are ideal, because these allow you to get back to the park before Happily Ever After starts.

 WORTH A VISIT?